LostbBlizzard/UCodeLang/UCodeDocumentation/src/ForImplementers/StandardLibAndModules.md

 //You can only pick SandBoxedIOLink or IOLink because thay add the same funcions
 ```
 ## Module System
-To add the StandardLibrary we need a Library.
+To add the StandardLibrary we need to use the Module System.

+Now you know the basics to get started makeing your framework.

+Use the [API Reference](./APIReference.md) to see what other useful funcions and classes are in UCodeLang.